microsoft/terminal/doc/specs/#1043 - Set the initial position of the Terminal/spec.md

 2. We may need to consider multiple Terminal windows scenario.
 If the user opens multiple Terminal windows, then we need to consider how to save and restore the position.

 3. We may also consider more launch modes.
-Like full screen mode and minimize mode.
+Like full screen mode and minimized mode.

 Github issue for future follow-ups: https://github.com/microsoft/terminal/issues/766